jito-foundation/jito-solana/docs/src/proposals/ledger-replication-to-implement.md

 - Verification requires generating the CBC blocks.
 That requires space of 2

-  blocks per identity, and 1 CUDA core per identity for the same dataset.
-So as

-  many identities at once should be batched with as many proofs for those
+  blocks per identity.
+So as many identities at once should be batched with as

-  identities verified concurrently for the same dataset.
+  many proofs for those identities verified concurrently for the same dataset.

 - Validators will randomly sample the set of storage proofs to the set that